digiltd/oh-rtd-test/Linux---OS-X.md

 ## Start the server!

-1. Launch the runtime by executing the script `start.bat` or `start.sh`
+1. Launch the runtime by executing the script `start.sh`

 ## Go test it!